5 Statistical Inference and Hypothesis Testing

 Confidence Interval for a Population Mean

 Suppose we wish to estimate the average annual transaction amount in the customer population represented by the churn dataset.
 Let \(\mu\) denote the unknown population mean and \(\bar{x}\) the sample mean.
+A confidence interval for \(\mu\) uses the sample mean as the point estimate and then adds a margin of error to reflect sampling variability.

-This expression reveals two important ideas.
+For a sample of size \(n\) with sample standard deviation \(s\), the estimated standard error of the sample mean is \[ \frac{s}{\sqrt{n}}. \] This expression reveals two important ideas.
 Larger samples reduce uncertainty because the denominator \(\sqrt{n}\) increases as \(n\) grows.
 Conversely, greater variability in the data increases uncertainty, since a larger value of \(s\) produces a wider interval.

-where \(t_{\alpha/2, n-1}\) denotes the critical value from the \(t\)-distribution with \(n-1\) degrees of freedom.
+When the population standard deviation \(\sigma\) is unknown, which is almost always the case in practice, we use the \(t\)-distribution.
+For a confidence level of \(1-\alpha\), the confidence interval for the population mean is \[ \bar{x} \pm t_{\frac{\alpha}{2}, n-1}\left(\frac{s}{\sqrt{n}}\right), \] where \(t_{\frac{\alpha}{2}, n-1}\) denotes the positive critical value from the \(t\)-distribution with \(n-1\) degrees of freedom, leaving an upper-tail probability of \(\alpha/2\).
 Although the notation may appear technical, the structure remains intuitive: estimate \(\pm\) (multiplier \(\times\) uncertainty).
 The width of the interval reflects the combined influence of sample size, variability, and the chosen confidence level.
-See Figure 5.3 for a visual representation of confidence interval for a population mean.

-The \(t\)-distribution closely resembles the standard normal (\(z\)) distribution but accounts for additional uncertainty introduced when \(\sigma\) is estimated from the data.
-When \(\sigma\) is known, the interval becomes \[ \bar{x} \pm z_{\frac{\alpha}{2}}\left(\frac{\sigma}{\sqrt{n}}\right). \]
+The \(t\)-distribution closely resembles the standard normal distribution but accounts for additional uncertainty introduced when \(\sigma\) is estimated from the data.
+If \(\sigma\) were known, the interval would instead be \[ \bar{x} \pm z_{\frac{\alpha}{2}}\left(\frac{\sigma}{\sqrt{n}}\right), \] where \(z_{\frac{\alpha}{2}}\) denotes the positive standard normal critical value leaving an upper-tail probability of \(\alpha/2\).
+Because \(\sigma\) is rarely known, the \(t\)-distribution is typically used.
+For large sample sizes, the \(t\)-distribution approaches the normal distribution, and the resulting intervals are nearly identical.

 t_result = t.test(churn$transaction_amount_12, conf.level = 0.95)